sheikhtamimlover/ST-BOT/README.md

 ## ⭐ Special Features

 ### 🔐 Thread Approval System
-Control which groups the bot can respond in with the thread approval system:
+Control which groups the bot can respond in:

 ```json
 "threadApproval": {